bittnkr/uniq/README.md

 Producers increment the variable ``Total`` and consumers decrement.
 At the end, the ``Total`` value **must** be zero.
 This is the proof that there is no leaks.

-This is the results I get flowing 10M items through the test.cpp:
+This is the results I get running [test.cpp][6], flowing 10M items:

 ```
 Creating 4 producers & 4 consumers